Burnwood1911/ahadi-pledge-app/README.md

 # Ahadi Pledge Documentation

-This is the documentation for the setup and building of the ahadi pledge mobile app [Shoket Official website](https://developers.shoket.co/).
+This is the documentation for the setup and building of the ahadi pledge mobile app.

 ## Getting Started